 GO BIRD WATCHING AND RECONNECTING WITH THE PAST IN COUNTRYSIDE GOA

 Besides bird watching, I loved kayaking in the Sal backwaters and boating in the Mayem Lake.
 It was after my few visits to Goa that I discovered little gems like Divar Island, Netravali, Agonda Beach, Morjim Beach, Hollant Beach, Palolem Beach and Galgibaga Beach.
 One place that I loved visiting in the Offbeat Goa was the Loutolim village.
-A village set in a scenic countryside where the architectural relics of ancient Goan architecture are still well preserved.
+A village set in the scenic countryside where the architectural relics of ancient Goan architecture are still well preserved.
 When I started missing a bit of spice in my life I visited the nearby Spice plantations.
+These are the kinds of experiences in Goa I love.